josephbudd/okp/README.md

 ### 2 editors

+The front end and the back end of this application are 2 completely different and separate processes.
+They are only linked in 3 ways.

+1. Asychronous messages.
+1. State.
+  * The back end can
+    * write to state.
+    * read from state.
+    * send read only state change messages to the front end.
+  * The front end can
+    * receive read only state change messages from the back end.
+    * read from the state.

-I like using 2 vscode editors.
+There fore, like using 2 vscode editors.
 One editing the front end and one editing the back end.
 Both editors will also edit the shared folder.

 ```shell